Two New Chicago Police Officers Save Little Boy's Life

 Lyons said that indicated Sebastian had severed an artery and could bleed to death.

-“I was scared, especially when I saw all the blood,” said Sebastian’s father Eduardo Ruiz.
+“I was scared, especially when I saw all the blood,” said Sebastian’s father Eduardo Diaz.
 “I didn’t know what was going to happen.
 As a parent you panic.”

 Lyons quickly applied a tourniquet and stopped the bleeding.
 He said he learned that at the police academy.